mendersoftware/mender-docs/04.Artifacts/02.Debian-family/docs.md

 ## Building for demo environment

-If instead, you with to use the [Mender demo environment](../../../getting-started/create-a-test-environment), execute the command with these parameters:
+If instead you wish to use the [Mender demo environment](../../../getting-started/create-a-test-environment), execute the command with these parameters: